Vegetarian slow-cooker recipes

 Looking for vegetarian slow-cooker recipes?
 Want to use your slow cooker to make comforting meat-free meals?
-Try our recipes below, then check out our favourite slow-cooker recipes.
+Try our recipes below, then check out our favourite slow-cooker recipes, easy vegetarian recipes and global vegetarian recipes.

 Vegetarian slow-cooker recipes